cmacdonell/carpentry/DCvsSWC.md

 Teaching this bootcamp gave me some insight into the audience of DC.
-While one should be careful of conclusions drawn from a single sample, this audience was broad - physical scientists, digital humanities researchers and librarians.
+While one should be careful of conclusions drawn from a single sample, this audience was broad - researchers from physical scientists, digital humanities and libraries.
 Another interesting
 aspect was that this bootcamp was held in parallel with a Software Carpentry bootcamp following the [HASTAC 2015](http://www.hastac2015.org) conference, so attendees had a choice, so this got me thinking "How do you decide?".
 Whether an individual choosing to attend or an organization deciding which type of workshop to host.
 Perhaps I can help.

 What you will get from either bootcamp
 --------------------------------------